 - The claim is over $75,000

-Note that there are some charges, like bank robbery, that are always handled by the federal court system.
-In some situations you can even be charged twice, once in state court and once in federal court, for the same act.
+Note that some charges, like bank robbery, are always handled by the federal court system.
+In some situations, you can even be charged twice for the same act, once in state and once in federal court.
 This is often the case when individuals are charged with federal property crimes.

 Federal courts also deal with immigration law.
 This means that, while California has laws to protect immigrants, the federal court system can still step in, leading to issues related to deportation from the country.

 Any federal charge can throw your life off course.
-You can improve your chances for winning your case by working with a criminal defense lawyer here in West Covina.
+But, you can improve your chances of winning your case by working with a criminal defense lawyer here in West Covina.
 Make sure you’re ready for your day in court by treating a federal charge seriously and getting professional help as soon as you can.

 Federal Charges: Fraud

-There are several types of fraud that are only handled by federal courts.
+There are several types of fraud that only federal courts handle.
 These include: